|

-Don Swofford FAIA, pc, is focused on the restoration and adaptation of historic buildings and the design of new buildings which reflect the rich architectural traditions of the past.
+Don Swofford FAIA is focused on the restoration and adaptation of historic buildings and the design of new buildings which reflect the rich architectural traditions of the past.
 In continuous practice since 1976 the distinguished associates of the practice continue to draw upon two centuries of architecture to inform the design of both historic conservation and new design.

 Sustainability in Design

-Swofford, FAIA and the Associates.
+The critical nature of our environment is in the fore front of all the designs of Don Swofford, FAIA and the Associates.
 Design for both historic and new buildings includes consideration of materials that are authentic, dependable, and maintainable.
 In addition, the practice possesses a body of knowledge to incorporate centralized wiring and control of the modern traditional structure or classical structure, geothermal heat pumps, alternate waste disposal and alternative energy development.

 Historic Building Restoration